 Each week you’ll accomplish new goals, break old records, and surprise yourself with what your body is able to accomplish.

-And the best part – ANY runner can do it.
-Whether you’re a brand new runner or seasoned pro coming back from a break, we all have to spend some time building our running mileage now and again.
+And the best part: any runner can do it.
+Whether you’re a brand new runner or seasoned pro coming back from a break, spending time working to increase running distance is a natural part of every training season..

-Here are a few simple strategies to safely increase your running mileage for lifelong distance running.
+Here are a few simple strategies to do so safely, while setting yourself up for a lifetime of healthy distance running.

-Increase long run distance by no more than 1-2 miles per week.
+Increase long run distance by 1-2 miles per week.

-I always hated the “10%” rule.
-While I am definitely a numbers person, the last thing I want to do when I’m eager to head out for a run is calculate percentages.
-Adding up mileage and finding 10% to add on to a long run distance is just too much calculation when all I want to do is run.
-I find that thinking in miles, rather than percentage, is much easier to calculate.
+Most runners have heard of the “10% rule” – but the last thing anyone wants to do when heading out for a run is calculate percentages.
+Adding up mileage and finding 10% to tack on to a long run is just too much math.
+Thinking in miles, rather than percentage, is usually much easier to calculate.

-To increase your running mileage, the safest way is to consolidate the majority of extra miles to one run per week.
+The safest way to increase running distance is to consolidate the majority of extra miles to one run per week.
 Designate one day each week for a “long run“, and stick to it throughout training.
 This run will eventually be significantly longer than your other mid-week runs.

-The distance of your long run should increase no more than 2 miles each week, especially as you begin.
+The distance of your long run should increase by no more than 2 miles each week – especially as you’re beginning.
 If you’re starting from scratch, try increasing your long run mileage by .25 to .5 miles each week until you feel comfortable.

 If you’re coming back from an off season or running break, increase your long run mileage by 1-2 miles each week until you build up to your goal.
-This gradual mileage increase will help build your running endurance over time, so running new distances won’t feel unbearably hard.
-Plus, it’ll also help you avoid overuse injuries and burnout.
+This gradual mileage increase will help build your running endurance over time, so running new distances won’t feel unnaturally hard.
+Plus, it’ll also helps avoid overuse injuries and burnout.

 Incorporate “cut back” recovery weeks.

-Incorporating recovery weeks every 4-5 weeks in a training plan is a great strategy to avoid both mental and physical burnout.
-When training for a long distance race, schedule in recovery weeks, during which your long run distance is less than 50% what it usually is.
+Incorporating recovery weeks every 4-5 weeks throughout a training plan is a great strategy to avoid both mental and physical burnout.
+When training for a long distance race, schedule in recovery weeks during which your long run distance is only about 50% what it usually is.

-Keep your midweek running distance consistent during these recovery weeks, but plan a significantly shorter long run.
+Keep your midweek running distance consistent during these recovery weeks, but decrease the intensity of any speed workouts.